- The Java install did not complete Error Code: 1603 message appears when installing Java updates in Windows 10.

 - Open CCleaner and click on Tools on the left panel.

 - Choose , and press the Uninstall button.

 - Install the latest Java version with the 32 or 64-bit Windows offline installers.

-- To open the Task Manager, right-click the taskbar and select Task Manager.
+- Right-click the taskbar, and select Task Manager.

 - Press the Disable button to exclude the software from the startup.